TYLER-JM/barChart_repo/README.md

 ## Known Bugs and Limitations

 * currently, to avoid some bugs, each chart should have its own parent container.
-* each element inside of the **title** arrays (mainTitle, xTitle, yTitle) in the **options** parameter should be present.
-If no title is prefered, include an empty array as the *value*, but do not remove the *key* entirely from the **options** object.
 * the values displayed in each bar will be black.
 There is no way of modifying their color when invoking the function.
 The user can change the color at the `.inner` selector in the stylesheet.
 However, this will affect each chart that is generated
 * when rotating the labels beneath each bar, the x-axis title can be moved further from the chart to accommodate the slanted labels by adjusting the `padding-top` declaration inside the `.shifted` selector.
 However, this will affect each chart that is generated.
 * when using stacked values the `scale` key inside the `options` parameter should always start at 0.
 * Labels beneath each bar are aligned to the left, with no way of customizing when invoking the function.
 * only the color and size of the titles are customizable when invoking the function.
-* a bar color must be provided for each bar (or each bar in a stack).
+* a bar color must be provided for each bar (or each *sub-catagory* in a stack).
 There is no shortcut if the user would prefer each bar be the same color.
-In other words, the value of `barColor` always needs to be an array with 1 element for each object inside the **data** parameter
+In other words, when displaying a single value for each bar, the *value* of `barColor` always needs to be an array with 1 element for each object inside the **data** parameter.
 * `width` can be set to a percentage, for a little responsiveness.
 But using a percentage value for `height` requires the parent container to have its height set already, otherwise the chart seems to flatten itself.

 ## Examples
-The example below has no x-axis title in order to make room for the slanted labels.
+1. The example below has no x-axis title in order to make room for the slanted labels:
 ![Image of Bar Chart](/example-barChart.png)
-The example below uses stacked values.
+2. The example below uses stacked values:
 ![Another example of the function](/example-barChart2.png)

 ## what does the future hold?